casperhart/paper-detourr/rjarticle/motivation-letter.md

 \thispagestyle{empty}
 \today

 Editor
 The R Journal
 \bigskip

-Dear Professor Cook,
+Dear Dr Catherine Hurley,
 \bigskip

-Please consider our article titled "ToOoOlTiPs: An R Package for Customizable Tooltips in Interactive Graphics" for publication in the R Journal.
+Please consider our article titled "Taking the Scenic Route: Interactive and Performant Tour Animations" for publication in the R Journal.

-The manuscript introduces the new package called `ToOoOlTiPs` which provides examples on how to use interactive graphics in journal articles, and general tips for making an interesting contribution.

-We believe the readers of the R Journal will find this article helpful for their work because it provides generally useful instructions that will work for many purposes.
+The manuscript introduces the new CRAN package called `detourr`, which provides interactive and performant tour animations for exploring high-dimensional data.
+This package builds on top of `tourr` and implements a set of display tools using `htmlwidgets` and TypeScript that allows for rich interactions such as orbit controls, scrubbing, brushing, and tooltips.
+Web technologies such as `Three.js` and `TensorFlow.js` are used to enable good animation performance for large datasets. `detourr` has modern user API inspired by `ggplot2` and the tidy data workflow.
+This article is written in markdown and contains reproducible code examples, with an interactive widget included in the HTML version.

+We believe this article is a good fit for the R journal, because it features a novel implementation of tour animations with and a modern, intuitive user experience in R.

 \bigskip
 \bigskip

 Regards,

-Quietest Quokka
+Casper Hart
+Department of Statistics
+The University of Auckland
+New Zealand
+casperhart93@gmail.com

+Earo Wang
-Department of Letter Q
+Department of Statistics
-University of Little Mates
+The University of Auckland
-Somewhere, Australia
-qquo@ulm.edu
+earo.wang@gmail.com

 \bigskip

-NOTES: Modify this file with information about your article.

-1. It may be invisible to you, so be aware that after each address line there are two spaces, this makes the line break correctly.
-2. It is also reasonable to submit an .md format of your motivating letter instead of a pdf.